cocos/cocos-docs/en/asset-manager/pipeline-task.md

 2. The second pipeline is a normal loading process.
 3. The third pipeline is used for the preload process.

-**Note**: The second line uses a downloader and parser, and the third line uses a downloader, see [Downloader And Parser](downloader-parser.md) for details.
+**Note**: The second line uses a downloader and parser, and the third line uses a downloader, see [Downloader And Parser](downloader-parser.md) documentation for details.

-You can extend the built-in pipeline to achieve your own custom needs, for example.
+You can extend the built-in pipeline to achieve your own custom needs, for example:

 ```js
 cc.assetManager.pipeline.insert(function (task, done) {